 Explanation:

-This C++ program reads the input until the # character is faced. # is not included in the stored string.
+This C++ program reads user input until encountering the # character, which is excluded from the final stored string.

 Getline Character Array:

-We can also define the getline function for the character array, but its syntax is different from the previous one.
+We can alternatively implement the getline function for character arrays; however, its syntax varies from the previous method.

 Syntax: